 You might as well use those mismatched socks.

 Test and compare different types of paint from finger paint to watercolors.
+Try these rock painting ideas and you can use these tips for how to paint rocks.

 - Make sculptures